hvmonteiro/majin/README.md

 Majin is a small lightweight desktop browser that renders/requests mobile webpages from websites (when these are available).

-It was developed to avoid the hassle of useing a full-blown browser just to keep music/videos on the background while you work.
+It was developed to avoid the hassle of using a full-blown browser just to keep music/videos playing in the background while you work.
 It also packs a few features like minimizing to desktop's tray and stay on top of other windows.

-## To quickly try it
+# Releases & Usage

+It's made available for Linux, OSX and Windows desktop platforms.
+No configuration and no administration privileges are needed.
+You can download it from the [releases](https://github.com/hvmonteiro/majin/releases) pages.
+Just download the version you want, extract to a directory and execute it.

+## Try directly from source

-You must have be familiar with version control system [Git](https://git-scm.com) and have [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
+You must be familiar with [Git](https://git-scm.com) version control system, [NPM](http://npmjs.com)) and [Node.js](https://nodejs.org/en/download/).
-Just clone this repository, install NodeJS dependency modules and start NPM to start Majin.
+Just clone this repository, install NodeJS dependency modules and start Majin with npm as showed in the following example:

 Command line example:
 ```bash